adamswbrown/MultipleTeams/README.md

 ## Limitations of the approach

-- If you need to run 3 instances of Teams - you will need 3 Windows accounts with Teams installed.
 - If you run multiple Team instances and use the same Microsoft account - you will receive notifications in all of them.
 If someone calls you - you will see two incoming calls at the same time.
 - Teams is a resource hog.
 It uses a lot of RAG and processing power.